🎙️ New AI Assist Coach — A voice coach that plays with your loved ones Discover →

 • 24 months: the child's vocabulary expands to 50 words used and 300 understood.
 Sentences are composed of three words and are therefore more complex.

 • 30 months: from 30 months, we can say that the child has reached language, even if it is still simple.
-The sentences are nonetheless more complex, and the vocabulary is large.
+Sentences are more complex, and the vocabulary is large.
 Every day, the child learns new words and uses language better and better.

 How to stimulate language